Hosea, prophet of mercy—Chapter 12: Legal Rights of New Creatures

 7 “For a brief moment I forsook you, but with great compassion [racham] I will gather you.
 8 In an outburst of anger I hid My face from you for a moment; but with everlasting lovingkindness I will have compassion [racham] on you,” says the Lord your Redeemer.

-Isaiah’s use of the term racham connects this prophecy to Hosea and to his daughter, Lo-ruhamah (“not My people”), who was later to be restored as Ruhamah, “My people.”
+Isaiah’s use of the term racham connects this prophecy to Hosea and to his daughter, Lo-ruhamah (“no compassion”), who was later to be restored as Ruhamah, “compassion.”
 Ruhamah comes from the root word racham.
 Hence, Isaiah calls upon the racham (“compassion”) of the great Redeemer to reverse the situation.
 No longer would she be forsaken, but regathered.
 The clear implication is that Yahweh of hosts would remarry her.

 The lawful way for this to be done is strongly implied when the prophet calls Israel a widow immediately after speaking of the death of the Messiah in the previous chapter.
 Even so, neither Isaiah nor Hosea set forth the principle of law by which Christ could fulfill the prophecy.
 That explanation was left to the apostle Paul, who showed that death ends marriage contracts, and that the law recognizes resurrected ones as new creatures, or new people.